openedx/edx-platform/docs/en_us/course_authors/source/external_graders.rst

 Your external grader must be able to scale to support the number of students in your course.

 Keep in mind that student submissions will likely come in spikes, not in an even flow.
 For example, you should expect the load to be much greater than average in the hours before an exam is due.
 Therefore, you should verify that the external grader can process submissions from a majority of students in a short period of time.
-[HOW MUCH MORE SPECIFIC CAN WE BE HERE?]

 .. _Security: